-- “It’s okay that I’m feeling hesitant about going back to normal – I’ve been isolating for over 3 months, and my home has become my comfort zone”
+- “It’s okay that I’m feeling hesitant about going back to normal – I’ve been self-isolating for over a year, and my home has become my comfort zone”

 - “Lots of other people must be feeling the same way – we’re all in the same boat”

 - “I will take small steps back to normality by walking a bit further away from home every day, and gradually doing more of the things I used to do”.